cgat-developers/conda-deps/README.md

 # Purpose

-**Warning: This is work in progress, and not must be used yet**

 The goal of this script is to generate a conda yaml environment file as a result of the dependencies found in source code.
 Initially, this script will scan Python code only, but it would be great to have it working for other programming languages as well.

 This script will translate import statements in Python source code like: